Bltzz/203_hotline_2019/README.md

 tribution, with calls being independent from each other.
 You’re also thinking about estimating the binomial ditribution with a Poisson distribution, so it can be used on a larger scale.

-Your first task is to compute the binomial coefficient n over k given k and n (emphasizing the computation speed and stack optimization).
+Your first task is to compute the binomial coefficient \binom{N}{k} given k and n (emphasizing the computation speed and stack optimization).

 Your second task is to compare the binomial and Poisson distributions, given the average duration of calls, by printing: